renesugar/k_elda_archive/docs/_GettingStarted.md

 To access the website, simply copy-paste the `PUBLIC IP` address from the `nginx` row into your browser.
 A site with "Hello, world!" text should appear.

-This is all it takes to run an application on Quilt.
+This is all it takes to run an application on Kelda.
 The remainder of this tutorial will cover some of the things you might want to do after your application is up and running -- e.g. debugging or changing the website content, and importantly, how to shut down the deployment.